bakaphp/kanvas-doc/companies-branches.md

 ## Create Company Branch

-The method createCompanyBranch is used to create a new company branch.
-It recieves a [CompanyBranchInput]() interface.
-It returns a [CompanyBranchInterface]() interface.
+The createCompanyBranch method is used to create a new company branch.
+It receives a CompanyBranchInput interface.
+It returns a CompanyBranchInterface interface.

 ```js
 Kanvas.companies.createCompanyBranch(companyBranchInput: CompanyBranchInput): CompanyBranchInterface